veracruz-project/veracruz-examples/i-poc/README.md

 1. Registering the function in CCFaaS

   Two examples are available on [VOD](https://github.com/veracruz-project/video-object-detection.git).
-The difference is the size of the model utilized with the big being around 300MB in size.
+The difference between big and small is the size of the model, small being in 30MBs and big being around 300MBs.
+  The current version VOD in use is v1.3.3.

   1. Small model